 Muskie love the weeds just like northern pike and there are plenty of nice weed edges near deeper water here that will hold some nice muskie.
 You will definitely find more pike in the weeds, but if you target the weeds with muskie baits, you will most likely run into some quality muskie here.

-Our muskie section is huge with information on the best live baits, lures, where to catch them and how to catch them.
-Visit our muskie page to learn more.
+Our muskie fishing section has tons of tips on the best lures, live baits, where to catch them and how to catch them.